Search for alkali attack suspect continues after last sighting at King’s Cross

 Prime Minster Rishi Sunak’s spokesman said on Friday that the PM does not think “foreign criminals should be able to stay” in the UK.

-“We can confirm that Abdul Shakoor Ezedi visited our diocesan Justice and Peace Refugee Project, a charitable venture which assists a wide range of people who come to us in need.
+The diocese confirmed that Ezedi “visited our diocesan Justice and Peace Refugee Project, a charitable venture which assists a wide range of people who come to us in need”.

-“We are in the process of checking if this individual was received into the Catholic faith in any of our parishes, and have so far found nothing to support that.
-We are also investigating whether he was helped in other ways.
+It added: “After checking local parish records and central records and after consulting with clergy we have no indication that Abdul Ezedi was received into the Catholic faith in this diocese or that a Catholic priest of this diocese gave him a reference.

-“The diocese will assist the police investigations in any way we can.”
+“We do not know which Christian church received him nor which Christian minister gave him a reference.”

 The Church of England said it is currently not aware of any links to its churches, with a spokesperson adding that it is “the role of the Home Office, and not the church, to vet asylum seekers and judge the merits of their individual cases”.